owenmcinerney8/FP_OwenMcInerney_EricBest_AnirudhKumar/README.md

 ## Project Purpose

 The purpose of this project is to provide you with an opportunity to put into practice *everything* that you have learned over the course of the semester and to push yourselves.
-To this end, you'll be posing your own research question(s) which you'll use to guide yourselves in exploratory data anlysis.
+To this end, you'll be posing your own research question(s) which you'll use to guide yourselves in exploratory data analysis.
 An example report (that has a few extra features) is found in this repo.

 ## Project Specifications